VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 `runOnMainSync` is custom utils function that executes block of code in main thread and blocks instrumentation thread.

 #### Record a night view
-How to create night view?
+For a night view `Inflater` uses night resources.
-Inflater could use different resources with respect to configuration.
+Instead of `values/color.xml`
-If configuration is day, it takes colors from `values/color.xml`, and `values-night/color.xml` for the night configuration.
+it takes values from `values-night/color.xml`.
-Configuration is the part of the context.
+`Inflater` choses right file based on `Configuration`, that is the part of the context.

 To start using night resources create a new context with the overridden configuration.
 ```kotlin
 val nightConfiguration = Configuration(context.resources.configuration)
 nightConfiguration.uiMode =